herrry107/devops-project2/README.md

 now create jenkins pipeline and build now if build successfully triggered than now we will push it to dockerhub

-we will install more plugins for docker
+🐳 Step 7: Docker Integration, install more plugins for docker

 1) Docker
 2) Docker Commons
 3) Docker Pipeline